8 Destinations You Need to Visit for Adventure Travel in New Zealand

 Kaikoura for 1 Day

 Take to the skies or jump on a boat for a whale watching tour!
-You have two options when it comes to observing these giants of the sea: via a scenic flight for a birds-eye perspective, or via a boat tour to get close to the whales as they emerge to the surface for air.
+You have two options when it comes to observing these giants of the sea: via a scenic flight for a birds-eye perspective, or via a boat tour (more info on Viator and Tripadvisor) to get close to the whales as they emerge to the surface for air.
 Either experience is bound to take your breath away.

 Kaikoura for 2-3 Days